 I wonder, for the first time, if she knew that I would use the eel on her.
 If she was, in fact, counting on that.
-She did not seem surprised when I dragged her to the desk that night.
-Did not put up much of a fight until that last moment, when the reality of what was happening was inescapable.
+She didn't seem surprised when I dragged her to the desk that night.
+Didn't put up much of a fight until that last moment, when the reality of what was happening was inescapable.
 Perhaps she played me even then, hoping to earn in oblivion the peace she would never find had I kept her alive to suffer at my side.

 I was hasty, I realize, and an ironic admiration for her comes over me.
 She was cleverer than I gave her credit for.

 I laugh out loud as I suddenly understand that I once again underestimated her.